karolcholewa/blog/_posts/2022-04-01-jb-other-status-failed.md

 In Journey Builder, the **Failed** status doesn't mean the Contact failed when analyzing the journey history.
 Today is the **April Fools’ Day** but no pun intended&hellip;

 ## Failed to Proceed
 Journey History displays the following status: *"Failed - MetExitCriteria/MetGoalCriteria"*.
-It means that the Contact within the journey, met the criteria and failed to move to next activity.
+It means that the Contact met the journey's criteria and therefore *failed to move to the next activity*.
 The status **Failed** in the UI, indicates exiting a journey after meeting **Goal** or **Exit Criteria**.